Thermatix/ruta/README.md

 You can even place another context under a context as a sub-context

-`element` is used to define a container, you give it a name and then a block and inside of the block you place a renderable component.
+`component` is used to define a container, you give it a name and then a block and inside of the block you place a renderable component.

 you can also use `sub_context` to mount a sub-context at this position, first you give it a name then